kyometori/djsmusic/README.md

 #### properties
 - `manager` : the manager that instantiated this.
 - `title` : the title of this track
-- `lengthSecond` : the length of this song, in seconds.
+- `lengthSeconds` : the length of this song, in seconds.
 - `player` : who pick this song. this is required but can be anything such as 'unknown', a `GuildMember` Object etc.
 - `details` : the detail metadata of this track